dwhiffing/fury/content/nato/dk/army/body.md

 ‘Bornholm’ Battle Group.
-Although modernized and equipped with improved fire control, a laser range finder and thermal site, better ammunition, fire suppression system and defence against Nuclear, Biological, and Chemical (NBC) threats, it was still an old tank.
+Although modernized and equipped with improved fire control, a laser range finder and thermal site, better ammunition, fire suppression system and defence against Nuclear, Biological, and Chemical (NBC) threats; it was still an old tank.
 However, in theory the only armed force these tanks would face if this isolated island was invaded, would be the Soviet ‘PT-76’ light tank or perhaps airborne BMD or amphibious BMP Infantry Fighting Vehicles, so